nodeshift/nodeshift/README.md

 #### build.strategy
 Flag to change the build strategy used.
 Values can be Docker or Source.
 Defaults to Source

-#### useDeployment
+#### useDeploymentConfig
-Flag to deploy the application using a Deployment instead of a DeploymentConfig.
+Flag to deploy the application using a DeploymentConfig instead of a Deployment.
 Defaults to false

 #### knative
 EXPERIMENTAL.
 Flag to deploy an application as a Knative Serving Service.
 Defaults to false